Pat992/dart_azure_ad_sign_in/README.md

 ```

 #### 4.3.2 Cleartext traffic
-This app will open a local HTTP Server, which accepts cleartext traffic, and allow an insecure connection to only the localhost by creating `res/xml/network_security_config.xml` and configuring it as follows.
+This app will open a local HTTP Server, which accepts cleartext traffic, allowing an insecure connection to only the localhost by creating `res/xml/network_security_config.xml` and configuring it as follows.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <network-security-config>